-- 2 Case Studies (one adult and one pediatric) - A 60 question multiple-choice examination that will include items from the nine major ASHA knowledge areas.
+- 2 Case Studies (one adult and one pediatric) - A multiple-choice examination that will include items from the nine majorASHA knowledge areas.

-Preparation for the multiple-choice section should include student review of the Praxis study guide.
 Case studies will require students to integrate information from several courses in order to draw conclusions from the presented information.
 Students should be prepared to discuss speech, language and hearing disorders; interpret results of an assessment; generate a treatment plan and justify referrals.
 Information regarding counseling, collaboration, and typical development may also be included.
 The areas of phonetics, anatomy and physiology, and neurological aspects will be incorporated as deemed necessary, based on the content of various case studies.